apache/incubator-s2graph/README.md

 '
 ```

-this label will keep edges ordered according to edge`s indexProps values in this case, latest like first. default ordering is latest first which many application naturally want.
+this label will keep edges ordered according to edge`s index values in this case, latest like first. default ordering is latest first which many application naturally want.

 Here is another example that creates a label named `friends`, which represents the friend relation between users in `s2graph` service.
 In this case with higher affinity_score comes first and if affinity_score is ties, then latest friend comes first. `friends` label will belongs to `s2graph` service.